-Illuminated balconies!
+Illuminated balconies!!
 Brightly decorated market shops!
 Sound of crackers!
-Aroma of sweets from kitchen!
-Its happiness spread all over the nation.
+The aroma of sweets from the kitchen!
+It’s happiness spread all over the nation.
 Even the pleasant cool breeze is perfumed with the aroma of Diwali festivities, isn’t it?
-Each one of us is waiting eagerly for Diwali, when we will get decked up in new and best attire, light up our house, worship Goddess Lakshmi and burst crackers.
+Each one of us is waiting eagerly for Diwali, when we will get decked up in new and best attire, light up our house, worship Goddess Lakshmi on the day, and burst crackers.

 As per the Hindu traditions and culture, every day is devoted to some God or Goddess.
 But Diwali has a special significance as on this day people perform Lakshmi Puja or Lakshmi Pujan.
 The Amavasya of Ashwin month, the third day of Deepawali festival is all about appeasing the Goddess of wealth and prosperity with clean and illuminated houses, and sweet offerings.

 Diwali is believed to have its origin in the Era of Lord Rama.
-Sita, wife of Lord Rama was abducted by the demon Ravana when they were serving their exile period in a forest.
+Sita, the wife of Lord Rama, was abducted by the demon Ravana when they were serving their exile in a forest.
 It took him around a year to find her and win her back from Ravana.
-Lord Hanuman was the biggest strength with Lord Rama, other than Lord Laxman, who helped him rescue Sita from Lanka.
-It is the story of the victory of love and patience.
-It teaches us to never give up even in the hardest times.
-One should fight till the last breath.
-It was the victory of good over evil.
 When Ram, Sita and Laxman returned to Ayodhya, all the people of the kingdom had lit earthen lamps and decorated their entrance with flowers and Rangoli to welcome them.
 Since then we celebrate Diwali.

 One of the important aspects of Diwali celebrations is Lakshmi Puja.
-Devotees follow the Lakshmi Puja rituals with all their faith in order to please Goddess Lakshmi.
 Here’s what you need to do to perform Lakshmi Puja at home:

 - Clean the whole house thoroughly and make beautiful Rangoli at the entrance of the house.